 Roborock states that its vacuum can see and avoid any obstacles that are larger than 5 centimeters (2 inches) wide and 3 centimeters (1.1 inches) tall.
 While that covers most objects found in a home, it doesn't cover small toys like LEGO or smaller action figures.
 Ecovacs doesn't specify the size of objects that the OZMO T8 AIVI can identify, but the performance between the two was similar enough that we can say this difference is fairly irrelevant.
 In both cases, very small objects can still get run over.

-One of the biggest differences between the two units is that the Deebot allows you to use the app to control the vacuum while viewing the camera feed, but the Roborock does not.
-This basically turns the Deebot OZMO T8 AIVI into a home monitoring device or a pet camera.
-You can even press down on the microphone button and anything you say will get repeated by the vacuum's speakers.
+One of the biggest differences between the two units is that the Deebot allows you to use the app to control the vacuum while viewing the camera feed.
+The MaxV didn't have this feature at first, but Roborock has since rolled out an app update that does allow users to access remote viewing.
+This basically turns the Deebot OZMO T8 AIVI and the Roborock MaxV into a home monitoring device.
+In the Deebot OZMO T8 AIVI's case, it can even work as a pet camera thanks to the microphone feature.
+Press down on the microphone button and anything you say will get repeated by the vacuum's speakers.
 That way you can use the Deebot to tell your dog just how good of a boy he is or check up on your mischievous cat even when you're away from home.

 In addition to using the Deebot as a pet cam, you can use it to check around your house when you're on vacation just to make sure that everything is OK while you're away.
 That microphone we mentioned before might just help you scare off any would-be thieves that are in your home.
-Now, you can use the Roborock app to remotely control the unit, but you cannot view the camera feed while doing so.
 This makes the Deebot's app abilities stand out quite a bit from the Roborock's.

 Privacy concerns & camera covers